DeepFedNAS: Efficient Hardware-Aware Architecture Adaptation for Heterogeneous IoT Federations via Pareto-Guided Supernet Training: Related Work

 \subsection{Federated Learning}

-FL has emerged as the dominant paradigm for distributed machine learning that preserves data privacy \cite{LIU2024128019}, enabling applications ranging from mobile keyboard prediction \cite{hard2018federated} to sensitive healthcare analytics \cite{silva2019federated}.
-In the standard FL setting, a central server coordinates the training of a global model across decentralized clients without requiring access to raw data \cite{mcmahan2017communication}.
-The seminal algorithm, Federated Averaging (FedAvg) \cite{mcmahan2017communication}, involves clients training locally and transmitting only model updates for aggregation.
-This paradigm has spurred a vast field of research, with open challenges and advances cataloged in several comprehensive surveys \cite{kairouz2019advances, li2019federatedchallenges, cooray2025systematicreview}.

-A primary challenge in FL is statistical heterogeneity, where client data is not independent and identically distributed (non-IID) \cite{konevcny2016federated}.
-This non-IID nature---comprehensively reviewed in \cite{FedNonIIDData}---can significantly degrade model performance and slow convergence.
-A second, equally critical challenge is \emph{system heterogeneity}, where clients possess diverse hardware with varying computational, memory, and energy resources \cite{li2020federated}.
-These challenges motivate the need for methods that can produce personalized FL models tailored to individual client data distributions \cite{makhija2024bayesian, tan2021fedproto} and hardware capabilities \cite{farcas2022elasticity}.
+FL enables distributed machine learning while preserving data privacy \cite{LIU2024128019}.
+The foundational FedAvg algorithm \cite{mcmahan2017communication} has clients train locally and transmit only model updates for server aggregation, a paradigm surveyed extensively in \cite{kairouz2019advances, li2019federatedchallenges, cooray2025systematicreview}.
+Two challenges are central to our work: \emph{statistical heterogeneity}, where non-IID client data degrades model performance \cite{konevcny2016federated, FedNonIIDData}, and \emph{system heterogeneity}, where clients possess diverse hardware with varying computational, memory, and energy resources \cite{li2020federated}.
+The latter is particularly acute in IoT settings, where device capabilities span several orders of magnitude, motivating methods that produce personalized models tailored to both data distributions \cite{makhija2024bayesian, tan2021fedproto} and hardware budgets \cite{farcas2022elasticity}.